It takes a lot to become a Habitat for Humanity Greater Orlando & Osceola County homeowner.

 “Getting into a home is a blessing, but it is a huge responsibility,” Simmons said.

-April is financial literacy month – a time to look at our finances and practices.
+It’s always a good idea to regularly check your financial health.
 Simmons shared a few ways to determine your own financial health based in part on tips from our homeowner classes.

 Simmons relates banking to the health industry.
 When ill, you can only do self-help for so long before a professional needs to step in.
 Likewise, a personal banker can provide more effective guidance if you’re faced with a money issue or question.